-Hawaii man dies after being mauled by 4 large dogs, police investigate owners under negligence law
+Hawaii man dies after being mauled by 4 large dogs; police investigate owners

 The dogs’ owners were not home when the attack occurred, but police have contacted them.

-Police are also checking claims the dogs had previously been reported as stray animals.
+Police are also checking claims that the dogs had previously been reported as stray animals.
 The owners have surrendered all four dogs and a litter of 10 puppies to county animal control.

-Police are investigating it as a negligent failure to control a dangerous dog case, the release said.
+Police are investigating it as a case of negligent failure to control a dangerous dog, the release said.
 Failure to take reasonable measures to prevent an unprovoked dog attack resulting in serious injury or death is a felony under county law.
 If convicted, dog owners could face up to a $25,000 fine, 10 years in prison, restitution and the humane destruction of the dogs involved.

 The victim’s name has not been released pending notification of relatives.
 Police said an autopsy will determine the cause of death.